Professionals working

 Biomedical EngineerCombines biology, engineering, and medicine to help solve medical and scientific health problems.

-Quantity SurveyorEstimates and monitors construction costs from the feasibility state, through tender preparation to the construction period and beyond.
+Quantity SurveyorEstimates and monitors construction costs from the feasibility state, through tender preparation to construction.

-Agricultural EngineerPerforms and supervises engineering work related to the use and development of agricultural land, buildings, machines, and equipment.
+Agricultural EngineerPerforms engineering work related to the use and development of agricultural land, machines, and equipment.

 Energy EngineerPlans, designs, organises, and oversees the construction or remodelling of energy generation plants.

-Energy Engineering TechnologistAnalyses and modifies new and existing engineering technologies relating to the design and construction of nuclear reactors and auxiliary facilities.
+Energy Engineering TechnologistAnalyses and modifies engineering technologies relating to nuclear reactors and auxiliary facilities.

 Electronics EngineerDesigns, develops adapts, installs tests and maintains electronic components circuits and systems.